nateP82/compostCollectors/Design/applicationFlow.md

 - User is created, successfully added to the database

 ## Sign in
-- If user has an account they can click the sign-in button to sign into account
+- If user has an account they can click the sign-in button to sign in
 - Sign in success message
 - If sign in fails, they will see an error displayed on the page